SMelidoni/react-app-collection/README.md

 - Checkers
 - Connect 4

+## Live Production
+Check out the live version of the React App Collection to explore the applications in action: https://react-app-collection.vercel.app/

 ## Prerequisites

 Before running the React App Collection, make sure you have the following software and tools installed on your machine: